matloff/R-vs.-Python-for-Data-Science/README.md

 For instance, consider the lightning-fast **data.table** package.
-Rather than welcoming it as a hugely valuable contribution to R, RStudio has treated it as a competitor, downplaying it and promoting their own product, dplyr.
+Rather than welcoming it as a hugely valuable contribution to R, RStudio has treated it as a competitor, downplaying it and promoting their own product, **dplyr**.
 This is simply not healthy for an open-source language.

 In addition, all this is causing tension between some leaders in the two camps.
 All this does not augur well for the future of the language.